mikeclayton/FancyMouse/wiki/config/advanced_config.md

 | Key | Description |
 | --- | ----------- |
 | ```{``` |
 | &nbsp;&nbsp;&nbsp;&nbsp;```"version": 2,``` | Indicates the **version** of the config file format used in this file.
-DIfferent versions will support different settings and this is used where possible to read old formats and apply them to the application's behaviour and visual style.
+Different versions will support different settings and this is used where possible to read old formats and apply them to the application's behaviour and visual style.
 | &nbsp;&nbsp;&nbsp;&nbsp;```"hotkey": "CTRL + ALT + SHIFT + F",``` | The key combination that activates the preview popup.
 You can potentially make it easier to trigger by binding the key combination to a spare button on your mouse if your manufacturer's softwate supports it.
 | &nbsp;&nbsp;&nbsp;&nbsp;```"preview: {``` |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```"name": "default",``` | Specifies an arbitray **name** for the style in this config file to make it easier to distinguish it when comparing to other config files.